 There are a number of organisations with information on mental illness and where to go for help:

 - Lifeline provides a 24 hour, 365 days per year crisis support and suicide prevention service.
 It is free and provides immediate support for those in need.

 - Headspace is a national youth mental health support service providing mental health assistance to those aged 12–25.

 - Beyond Blue supports Australians to protect their mental health through education and awareness.

 There has been recent concern about potential long-term consequences of concussion.
 Chronic traumatic encephalopathy neuropathological change (CTE-NC) is a type of degenerative neurological disease that is associated with a history of repeated head trauma.
 There has been a growing number of former athletes diagnosed with CTE-NC post-mortem.
 There are many unknowns about why some athletes are susceptible.
 There are no studies on the prevalence of CTE-NC in athletic cohorts.

 The best way to safeguard the immediate and long term health of athletes is to:

 - Adopt a conservative approach to return to sport.

 Helmets will not stop concussion from occurring.

-Evidence suggests that helmets, mouth guards or other protective devices offer little if any benefit in the prevention of concussion.
-These devices are important, however, for the prevention of other traumatic head injuries such as lacerations or skull fractures.
+Current evidence suggests that helmets, mouth guards or other protective wear offer little if any benefit in the prevention of concussion.
+Research into protective wear is continuing.
+Protective wear is important, however, for the prevention of other traumatic head injuries such as lacerations, skull fractures and dental injuries.